 - Always expect an unpredictable action of the driver in front of or behind you.

 - There are two roundabouts just outside Argostoli.
 Priority has whoever drives into the roundabout.
 Once you are in the roundabout you have to give priority to whoever comes in.

-- Speed limit for cars: 50km/h in rural areas, 90-110km/h outside (depending on the signposting).
-Speed limit for motorbikes: 40km/h in villages, 70km/h outside (depending on signposting).
+- The speed limit for cars: 50km/h in rural areas, 90-110km/h outside (depending on the signposting).
+The speed limit for motorbikes: 40km/h in villages, 70km/h outside (depending on signposting).

 - Many roads on Kefalonia are narrow and windy.
 If you drive slowly and carefully and are aware of possible goats behind the next corner having their midday break on the road, you will be fine.